Neokarm/neokarm-examples/k8s/install/README.md

    - `private_keypair_path` - This SSH private key will be used by packer script to login in to the bastion and builder instances.

    > There are other parameters that can be modified, please consult with their description in `variables.pkr.hcl` file.

+run the packer command using: `packer build -only=rke2-centos.amazon-ebs.centos [-var "name1=value1" [-var "name2=value2"]] .`

+### Creating the image using a local QEMU builder
+This build will allow you to build the image locally. it require a local qemu installed on the machine building the image Copy or rename `.auto.pkrvars.template.hcl` to `.auto.pkrvars.hcl` and provide all required variables inside it. </br>
+The following parameters should be provided:

+   - `private_keypair_path` - SSH private key file to use when accessing the generated VM - the public key must have the same name with `.pub` suffix
+   - `rke2_k8s_version` - Kubernetes version of the RKE2 distribution
+   - `rke2_revision` - RKE2 revision

+run the packer command using:`packer build -only=source.qemu.centos [-var "name1=value1" [-var "name2=value2"]] .`

 ## Terraform Installation